Eileen M. Sullivan-Marx

 Eileen M. Sullivan-Marx's additional information

-Dr. Eileen Sullivan-Marx is Dean Emerita and Professor of New York University Rory Meyers College of Nursing.
+Dr. Eileen Sullivan-Marx is Dean Emerita and Professor at NYU Rory Meyers College of Nursing.
 She also holds the title as Professor Emerita of Scholarly Practice and Clinician-Educator at the University of Pennsylvania School of Nursing.
-Dr. Sullivan-Marx is known for her research and innovative approaches to primary care and for her creative redesign of payment structures for nurses, particularly through the Medicaid and Medicare programs.
+Prof. Sullivan-Marx is known for her research and innovative approaches to primary care and for her creative redesign of payment structures for nurses, particularly through the Medicaid and Medicare programs.
 Throughout her nursing career, she has been actively involved in the design of sustainable models of care using advanced practice nurses at both the local and global level, and with the development and implementation of health policies within the context of larger community-based settings.
 Her focus has been on frail older adults, particularly among high-risk, vulnerable people experiencing health inequity.

 Dr. Sullivan-Marx was a member of the American Academy of Nursing Board of Directors (2011-2013) and served as President (2019-2021) leading this international nursing professional organization through the recent social justice and pandemic upheavals.
 She has appeared in numerous media outlets and currently hosts The Nurse Practitioner Show on NYULH Doctor Radio Sirius XM Channel 110.

-PhD, Gerontology - University of Pennsylvania, School of Nursing (1995)
+PhD in Gerontology, University of Pennsylvania School of Nursing

-MS, Family Health Nurse Clinician - University of Rochester School of Nursing (1980)
+MS in Family Health Nurse Clinicial, University of Rochester School of Nursing

-Nursing Diploma - Hospital of the University of Pennsylvania, School of Nursing (1972)
+Nursing Diploma, Hospital of the University of Pennsylvania School of Nursing

 Gerontology